 Ruffed lemurs generally travel in male and female groups of up to 30 individuals.
 As with most lemur species, the females are dominant, and will defend their territories with loud calls and scent marking.
 Grooming is an important group bonding tool for these lemurs and they use their specialised teeth to groom each other and take care of their thick fluffy coats.

 The black and white lemur is one of the most endangered species of lemur.
 Their main threat is habitat loss, due to aggressive agriculture, logging, and mining.
-Almost 90% of the natural forest in Madagascar has been destroyed since human habitation.
+It is thought that almost 90% of the natural forest in Madagascar has been destroyed since human habitation.

 Conservation status | Critically endangered